 Obtained results are reproduced in Tables 1 and 2.
 As can be seen, all these generators considered alone failed to pass either the 15 NIST tests or the 18 DieHARD ones, while both batteries of tests are always passed when applying the $CIPRNG_f^2$ post-treatment.
-Other results in the same direction, which can be found in [Bahi et al., 2011b], illustrate the fact that operating a provable chaotic post-treatment on defective generators tends to improve their statistical profile.
+Other results in the same direction, which can be found in [14], illustrate the fact that operating a provable chaotic post-treatment on defective generators tends to improve their statistical profile.